 For File_TS, the Number_of_terminals value shall be a value equal to N+1 (number of ports plus one) in the Touchstone file.
 Because a Touchstone file requires at least one port, the Number_of_terminals value shall be 2 or greater.

-For File_TS0, the Number_of_terminals value shall be a value equal to N (number of ports) in the Touchstone file.
-Because a Touchstone file requires at least one port, the Number_of_terminals value shall be 1 or greater.

 Example: